 The Mas i Mas Festival

-Here is a concert festival that has more than 200 concerts and spans six classic venues in Barcelona.
+A concert festival that has more than 200 concerts and spans six classic venues in Barcelona.
 Here, you may witness classical music from the Palau de la Musica or a flamenco show at Tarantos.
-Because of that, there may be no better way for you to escape the summer heat other than listening to live music.
+Because of that, there may be no better way for you to escape the summer heat than listening to live music.

 Here, many international and local artists perform rock, jazz, funk, flamenco, gospel, hip-hop, and more.